 Should You Take the SAT or ACT?

-If you're feeling good about solving math problems without a calculator and having to write in your answers, the SAT would likely work better for you.
-Remember that the Math section counts for half your SAT score, so if you do well on this component you could see a huge boost to your total score.
+- You're Confident in Your Math Abilities: If you're feeling good about solving math problems without a calculator and having to write in your answers, the SAT would likely work better for you.
+Remember that the Math section counts for half of your SAT score, so if you do well on this component you could see a huge boost to your total score.

-No Science section on the SAT means not having to worry about a separate Science score potentially dragging down your exam performance.
+- You're Not a Fan of Science: No Science section on the SAT means not having to worry about a separate Science score potentially dragging down your performance.

-ACT Math counts for just one quarter of your final score and allows you to use a calculator for every question.
-If you don't perform particularly well on the Math section, your Math score shouldn't impact your final ACT score as much as it would on the SAT (assuming you do better on the other three sections).
+- You're Less Confident in Your Math Abilities: ACT Math counts for just one quarter of your final score and allows you to use a calculator for every question.
+If you don't perform particularly well on the Math section, your Math score shouldn't impact your final ACT score as much as it would on the SAT.

-If you're a strong writer and believe an essay could strengthen your college application, take the ACT with Writing.
-Because the SAT is phasing out its optional essay component, your only option for submitting an essay is the ACT.
+- You Want to Compose an Essay: If you're a strong writer and believe an essay could strengthen your college application, take the ACT with Writing.

 Can You Take Both the SAT and ACT?